moq-wg/moq-transport/draft-ietf-moq-transport.md

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).
-Any object with a status code other than zero will have an empty payload.
+Any object with a status code other than zero MUST have an empty payload.

-There are times where some of the status information is redundant with information learned at the lower layer.
-For example, when using stream per group, the end of Group is redundant.
+Though some status information could be inferred from QUIC stream state, that information is not reliable and cacheable.

 In most cases, messages with a non zero status code are sent on the same stream that an object with that GroupID would have been sent on.
 The